Real Estate Loan Types

 How much the lender is willing to lend will depend on the value of home, the borrower's credit score, and how much is owned on the 1st mortgage.
 The LTV ratio usually ranges from 60% to 80% of home's appraised value.
 Home equity loans are often advertised as loans with no closing costs and low teaser rates, but usually include hidden fees, such as an appraisal fee and an annual fee.
 Borrowers should also consider whether interest rates will rise in the future, since interest rates are variable, and will rise along with general interest rates, making loan repayments more expensive.

-HELOCs may also have additional loan provisions: the borrower may have the option to pay only interest for up to 10 years, what is referred to as the draw period; afterwards, both interest and principal must be paid back.
+HELOCs may also have additional loan provisions: the borrower may have the option to pay only interest for up to 10 years, called the draw period; afterwards, both interest and principal must be paid back.
 Additionally, some HELOCs may require an immediate draw.

 Special-purpose loans are different, either in their purpose or in their provisions, from the more common home acquisition mortgages or loans secured by home equity.
 These are the most common types of special-purpose loans.

 A straight loan (aka term loan) is a type of loan where only the interest is paid during the term of the loan and the principal is paid at the end of the term.
+Straight loans were the 1st type of loans available for financing real estate.
 So if the interest rate is 5% and the loan amount is $100,000, then the total amount that must be repaid annually would equal $100,000 × 5% = $5000.
-If the loan term is 10 years, then the borrower would have to pay $5000 annually and at the end of the 10th year, the borrower would also have to repay the $100,000 principal, for a total last year payment of $105,000okay.
-Straight loans were the 1st type of loans that were available for financing real estate.
+If the loan term is 10 years, then the borrower must pay $5000 annually and at the end of the 10th year, the borrower must also repay the $100,000 principal, for a total last year payment of $105,000.

 An open-end loan is much like a home equity loan, but allows the borrower to increase the debt on an existing mortgage secured by the property, up to a certain amount.
 A note is executed by the borrower to the lender that specifies the maximum amount of the mortgage, which may be the original amount borrowed, and the terms and conditions for opening additional loans and for their repayment.
 Interest rates on open-end loans are usually based on market rates when the loan is opened.